TexasInstruments/edgeai-tensorlab/README.md

 - [ ]  Supporting quantization for object detection and segmentation models
 - [ ]  Supporting model surgery for the networks

-Here is the original documentation of the whole transformers repository.
+Here is the original documentation of the transformers repository.
 --------------------------------------------

 <p align="center">